mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_cache_lock_timeout 0s;` <br/>
 **Context:** server, location

 Sets a timeout for `proxy_cache_lock`.
-If a request has been locked for this amount of time, it will be released to the proxied server and the response will not be used to populate the cache. (`proxy_cache_lock_age` determines how often a request should be sent to populate the cache.)
+If a request has been locked for this amount of time, it will be released to the proxied server but the response will not be used to populate the cache. (`proxy_cache_lock_age` determines how often a request should be sent to populate the cache.)
 No change to the public version.
 The default value of 0s optimizes latency.
 You can change this to a higher value if you know that most of the contents are cacheable and want to reduce origin traffic.

 ### [`proxy_cache_methods`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_methods)